- May 18 - September 3

 The park boasts well treed and private sites.
 22-30 amp with water, 18-15 amp with water, 1-30amp without water, 13 non serviced sites as well as an open group camping and overflow area.
 Each site contains a picnic table and fire pit.

 The Reunion Grounds are available for family or class reunions, baseball tournaments, weddings, or any large gathering.
-On site for your private use is a 40 feet x 60 feet covered pavilion with kitchen and storage facilities, modern bathrooms with flush toilets and running water, picnic tables, 13 sites with 15 amp & water and 8 sites with 20 amp & Water hookups, additional non-serviced overflow camping, a large fire pit, horseshoe pit, swing set, sandbox and two baseball diamonds.
+On site for your private use is a 40 feet x 60 feet covered pavilion with kitchen and storage facilities, modern bathrooms with flush toilets and showers, picnic tables, 13 sites with 15 amp & water and 8 sites with 20 amp & Water hookups, additional non-serviced overflow camping, a large fire pit, horseshoe pit, swing set, sandbox and one baseball diamond.

 Boating and Fishing